Image synthesis for an optical system

 gif( a, "1.gif", fps=15 )

-Let's display another graph to compare the brightness levels of the object and the background, speeding up the visualisation a bit.
+Let's draw another graph to compare the brightness levels of the object and the background, speeding up the visualization a little.

 a = Plots.Animation()